 Ensuring fairness, increasing transparency, creating trust and increasing understanding – these are the fundamental goals of the so-called German Corporate Governance Code (DCGK for short) introduced on May 5, 2015.
 This is a legal framework that regulates the management and monitoring of companies listed on the stock exchange.
 Open corporate management, transparent communication, internal company control mechanisms, long-term risk management and promotion of gender diversity at top management levels – these are just some of the principles that are enshrined in this code.

-In 2016, Covestro met all of these recommendations that are published in the official section of the Federal Gazette by the Federal Ministry of Justice and Consumer Protection, and we will continue to meet them in future.
+In both 2016 and 2017 , Covestro met all of the recommendations published in the official section of the Federal Gazette by the Federal Ministry of Justice and Consumer Protection, and we will continue to meet these again in future.
 We do so thanks to our positions and policies or through our own sustainability report that is drawn up in accordance with the standards of the Global Reporting Initiative, GRI.